AbdallahAbdelreheem/automl-streamlit-pycaret-app/README.md

 # ⚡ AutoML Streamlit App using PyCaret

 A no-code machine learning web app built using **PyCaret** and **Streamlit**.
-It allows you to upload a dataset, preprocess it, train classification models automatically, and visualize the results — all in a few clicks!
+It allows you to upload a dataset, preprocess it, select the task type (Classification or Regression), train models automatically, and visualize the results — all in a few clicks!

 ---